Do you know the difference between the words discreet and discrete?

 If we don’t subject ourselves to TSA X-Rays, we’ll get molested.

 I begin to see that I am the one that put on a collar.
 I am the one that buckled it.
 I am the one that attached the leash.
-And I am the one that continues to obey despite the part of myself that is screaming to be free.
+And I am the one that continues to obey despite the part of me that is screaming to be free.

 I can unhook the leash and remove the collar.